DataDog/dd-trace-py/ddtrace/internal/datadog/profiling/dd_wrapper/dd_wrapper.md

 3. ddup_flush_sample() (every sample ends with a call to `flush_sample()`)

-The act of flushing a sample stores its data in a ddog_prof_Profile object (which is wrapped by Profile in this code).
+The act of flushing a sample stores its data in a ddog_prof_Profile object (which is wrapped by Profile in this code). it also releases the Sample (don't reuse Samples in application code!)

 There's one wrinkle here.
 The navigation through frame data (unwinding) may result in temporary strings.